quchen/prettyprinter/README.md

   4. Use of `Text` instead of `String`.
   5. A `fuse` function to optimize often-used documents before rendering for efficiency.
+  6. SimpleDoc was renamed `SimpleDocStream`, to contrast the new `SimpleDocTree`.
-  6. Instead of providing an own colorization function for each color/intensity/layer combination, they have been combined in 'color' 'colorDull', 'bgColor', and 'bgColorDull' functions.
+  7. Instead of providing an own colorization function for each color/intensity/layer combination, they have been combined in 'color' 'colorDull', 'bgColor', and 'bgColorDull' functions.